Kamaal Dhamaal Malamaal: Production

 The film is being and produced by Percept Picture Company.

 Controversy

 Catholic organisations in India have protested the film as blasphemous and offensive.
 The Goan Catholic Welfare Union threatened to disallow the screening in their state.
 Shailendra Singh of Percept Picture Company has said the film is in fact clean and that he respects the sentiments of Catholics.

 Soundtrack

 The soundtrack was composed by Sajid Wajid, with lyrics penned by Jalees Sherwani.
 The album consists of six songs.
 The audio rights of the film were acquired by T-Series.
 The album was launched on 13 September 2012 at Mumbai.

+Reception

+Ankur Pathak of Rediff.com gave the film 0.5 out of 5, writing, "Kamaal Dhamaal Malamaal is so terribly scripted and is so tediously long in its running time, you can go home and come back the next day to find the film still reaching its climax.."
+Shubhra Gupta of The Indian Express gave the film 1 out of 5, writing, "A film that should have been wrapped up quickly and deftly takes over three excruciating hours."